 - If the driver is driving to or from an organized volunteer program.

-- The driving is driving to or from participation in an athletic event or related training session.
+- The driver is driving to or from participation in an athletic event or related training session.

-Upon becoming 18, a provisional license holder is no longer bound by this restriction.
+Upon becoming 18, the holder is no longer bound by these Maryland provisional license restrictions.
 They may drive at any hour.

 BUT, I am 25, does that change anything?